 - After breakfast, we will convene in our classroom for an overview and Q&A.

-- Check-out of hotel and return to the classroom for final Lightroom session.
+- Check out of the hotel and return to the classroom for the final Lightroom session.

 - We will hold a working lunch while we demonstrate how to take our post-processed images out of Lightroom into Photoshop for advanced enhancements.
 Participants will have an opportunity to work on their own images and address any final questions.